Life and Annuity Agents and Brokers; Property Casualty Agents and Brokers; Health Insurance Agents; Surplus Lines Agents

 I. Expertise as to Insurance Agents: Industry CEO.
 As President and Chief Executive Officer of a major U.S. Property Casualty insurance organization (NCCI) doing business in some 40 states, I have had substantial working relationships with the U.S. insurance agent and agency community including surplus lines agents.
 Almost all insurance is sold or produced by producers of insurance.

 J. Expertise as a Member of the State Legislature.
-Formerly an elected Member of the Florida House of Representatives, where I serve from House District #89 (Palm Beach to Boca Raton).
-Among other roles, I am a Member of the House Insurance Committee and Vice Chairman of that Committee, which has statutory oversight of insurance agents.
+Formerly an elected Member of the Florida House of Representatives, where I served from House District #89 (Palm Beach to Boca Raton).
+Among other roles, I was a Member of the House Insurance Committee and Vice Chairman of that Committee, which has statutory oversight of insurance agents.
 As a Member of that Committee, among other things, I have sponsored or co-sponsored any number of items of legislation relating to insurance agents.